-California’s new bill marks a significant change for contract workers of app-based companies like, Uber, Lyft and DoorDash.
-The newly passed bill requires these companies, and other like them, to treat them as standard, W-2 type employees.
+California’s new bill marks a significant change for contract workers of app-based companies like Uber, Lyft and DoorDash.
+The newly passed bill requires these companies, and others like them, to treat them as standard, W-2 type employees.
 This translates to roughly 400,000 individuals within the Golden state.

 THE GIG IS UP